-The MPO also supports other engineering measures for bicycle and general trail traffic, including specific crosswalk improvements, intersection improvements (including bike lanes and signal actuation mechanisms), sharrows or shared lane arrows, and calming or diversion of motor vehicle traffic to create more bicycleand pedestrian-friendly street environments, as found along "bike boulevards" that have been established in some communities.
-The MPO will continue to examine trail-street crossings to help local governments prioritize improvements to at-grade crossings and potential locations for grade-separated crossings.

-"MY FAVORITE STREETS IN SANTA FE ARE THE ONES TERMED "BIKE FRIENDLY."
+The MPO also supports other engineering measures for bicycle and general trail traffic, including specific crosswalk improvements, intersection improvements (including bike lanes and signal actuation mechanisms), sharrows or shared lane arrows, and calming or diversion of motor vehicle traffic to create more bicycleand pedestrian-friendly street environments, as found "MY FAVORITE STREETS IN SANTA FE ARE THE ONES TERMED "BIKE FRIENDLY."
 THEY HAVE THE SHARROWS AND A SIDE BIKE LANE.
-I LIVE ON DON GASPAR AVE AND TO ME.
-THIS IS A LOVELY STREET.
+I LIVE ON DON GASPAR AVE AND TO ME, THIS IS A LOVELY STREET.
 IT IS ONLY MISSING CURB CUTS THAT WOULD SUPPORT THE LARGE BEAUTIFUL TREES.
 I FEEL SAD TO SEE ALL THAT STORMWATER RESOURCE FLOWING AWAY."